 The nation’s first regional interstate compact for education, SREB was created in 1948 by Southern governors and legislators who recognized the link between education and economic vitality.
 To this day, the organization maintains its focus on critical issues that hold the promise of improving quality of life by advancing public education.
 The region’s track record shows that setting goals and maintaining the commitment to work toward them can make a difference.

 What We Do

 SREB helps states focus on what works in both policy and practice.
-We work hand-in-hand with policymakers such as state legislators and education agency officials as they implement policies to help students achieve more, prepare students for college and careers, and boost college completion.
+We work side-by-side with policymakers such as state legislators and education agency officials as they implement policies to help students achieve more, prepare students for college and careers, and boost college completion.
 These sustained partnerships have built a knowledge base we draw on to advise state leaders and provide information they need for sound policies and take effective action.

 We conduct research, collect and analyze data, publish reports and recommend actions on current and emerging issues.

 SREB brings together member states to forge consensus and work together on initiatives that would not be possible alone.
 We help states share scarce resources and best practices.